If you think you might have a shopping addiction or you have trouble resisting those online impulse purchases, you’re not alone.

 Below is a simple step-by-step guide on how to build a capsule wardrobe for beginners.

 5. Change your environment

 I am a firm believer that environment can play a huge role in our lives.
 Whether it’s our friends, our co-workers, our workplace, or the neighborhood we live in, our environment can influence our behavior.

 For me, I found that my work environment and life stress was driving my buying behavior.
-I was constantly shopping to fulfill a need, but was never really satisfied.
+I was constantly shopping to fulfill a void, but was never really satisfied.
 I was using shopping as a coping mechanism for stress.